Airborne virus transmission under different weather conditions: Acknowledgement

 \section{Acknowledgement}

 SKD would like to acknowledge IIT Goa for internal funding (No. 2020/IP/SKD/005) and Professor Barada Kanta Mishra for useful discussions and encouragement.
-Fruitful discussions with Raja Mitra is thankfully acknowledged.
+We thankfully acknowledge fruitful discussions with Raja Mitra and Ashish Bhateja.